A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Computation with Orthogonal Polynomial Wavelets

-For application of above orthogonal polynomial wavelets in ordinary differential equation, discritization form of $[0,1]$ is required.
-We will use collocation method for discritizing $[0,1]$ interval.
-Here mesh points are given by
+For application of the above orthogonal polynomial wavelets to the ordinary differential equations, discretization of $[0,1]$ is required.
+Here we use collocation method for discretization of the interval $[0,1]$.
+Hence, we may define the mesh points as follows: